ryan-l-robinson/theology.ryanrobinson.ca/content/posts/2023/mastodon-apps-android.md

 title: Mastodon Apps on Android
 date: 2023-02-21T08:18:09-05:00
 author: Ryan Robinson
+description: "A breakup of some of the biggest Mastodon apps on Android."
+tags:
+    - Commentary
 ---

 I've been enjoying my time on Mastodon since the recent migration from Twitter.
 Of course, I'm far from the only one to make this migration, and that includes a lot of developers, so we're starting to see a lot of better apps for Mastodon and the wider fediverse popping up.
 That has led me to an experience that has been very rare since about 2012: testing out and researching a variety of independent apps to meet a need.
 For years I've mostly just used whatever the official app is for whatever service (including Twitter), with really the only recent exception being when [I spent some time testing out alternative email apps](/posts/2021/android-email-apps/).